JasonNero/MoLab/docs/api-reference/api-example.md

 ## Send Job to Backend

 Now that we have the `packed_motion` dictionary, we can craft our inference arguments and send them to the backend.
-Below is the documentation for [`MoLabClient.infer`][dcc.molab_maya.client.MoLabClient.infer], which does the following:
+Below is the documentation for [`MoLabQClient.infer`][dcc.molab_maya.qclient.MoLabQClient.infer], which does the following:

 - Take a dictionary inference arguments (see [`InferenceArgs`][models.condmdi.molab_condmdi.inference_worker.InferenceArgs])
 - Connect to the backend via WebSocket